lczech/gappa/doc/md/assign.md

 The command takes one or more `jplace` files as input and assigns the likelihood weights of each placement to a taxonomic rank, then prints a high level profile of how the total likelihood weight is distributed on the taxonomy (specified by the `--taxon-file`).
 To achieve this, the command operates in three phases.

 First, the tree found in the `jplace` input is labelled according to the information found in the [`taxon-file`](#taxonomic-label-file--taxon-file), beginning at the tip nodes.
 Inner nodes of the tree are labelled according to the most specific taxonomic rank shared by both its child nodes (i.e. if one child is labelled "A;B;C", and the other is labelled "A;B;D", the parent node will be labelled "A;B").
-The resulting labelled tree is printed to file as the first intermediate result (filename `labelled_tree`).
+The resulting labelled tree is printed to file as the first intermediate result (filename `labelled_tree.newick`).

 Second, the algorithm goes through each placement in the `jplace` input and assigns its likelihood weight to one or more taxonomic ranks, according to the [specified strategy](#distribution-ratio---distribution-ratio).
-This triggers the second intermediate result, which is a file containing the per-query results of this assignment (filename `per_query_assign`).
+This triggers the second intermediate result, which is a file containing the per-query results of this assignment (filename `per_query.tsv`).

-Third, the command summarizes these assignments by collapsing them into one tabulation, showing information about the total distribution of likelihood weight across the taxonomy ([example](#final-output), filename `profile.csv`).
+Third, the command summarizes these assignments by collapsing them into one tabulation, showing information about the total distribution of likelihood weight across the taxonomy ([example](#final-output), filename `profile.tsv`).

 ## Details